JurgenR/aioslsk/docs/source/MESSAGES.rst

 SendDownloadSpeed (Code 34)
 ---------------------------

-Sent by old clients after download has completed.
-No longer used.
+Sent by old clients after download has completed. :ref:`SendUploadSpeed` should be used instead.
+The ``speed`` value should be in bytes per second

 :Code: 34 (0x22)
 :Status: DEPRECATED, DEFUNCT
 :Send:
-   1. **string**: ticket
+   1. **string**: username
    2. **uint32**: speed